josh146/josh146.github.io/content/posts/food-authenticity.md

 It wasn't until the late 1990s and early 21st century that the recipe crystallized into its current, rigid dogma; but even this process was complex.
 Up until the 2010s, recipes were still appearing in Italian cookbooks and newspapers that treated carbonara as a living, breathing dish with natural substitutions.
-Up until 2013, La Cucina Italiana --- the [long-lived monthly Italian food and cooking magazine](https://en.wikipedia.org/wiki/La_Cucina_Italiana) that you might recognize from the list above --- was still recommending pancetta as a substitute for guanciale, grana padana in addition to pecorino, and a splash of milk (if you are so inclined).
+In 2013, La Cucina Italiana --- the [long-lived monthly Italian food and cooking magazine](https://en.wikipedia.org/wiki/La_Cucina_Italiana) that you might recognize from the list above --- was still recommending pancetta as a substitute for guanciale, grana padana in addition to pecorino, and a splash of milk (if you are so inclined).
 It wasn't until 2020 that their recipe